How user-generated content can improve your marketing

 There are, naturally, many different types of content, each with its own merits and potential challenges.
-At the start of this year we wrote about the difference between Earned, Owned, or Paid content, and argued that marketers should weigh the pros and cons of each avenue to create the right balance for their strategy aims.
+At the start of this year we wrote about the difference between Earned, Owned, or Paid content.
+We argued that marketers should weigh the pros and cons of each avenue to create the right balance for their strategy aims.

-Yet say you have chosen to go down the earned content route, which is best defined as ‘exposure that you’ve earned through word-of-mouth’ and includes ‘mentions, positive reviews, reposts and recommendations.’
-Perhaps one of the biggest challenges with employing this kind of content is that much of it is user-generated, as opposed to being created by in-house teams or agencies.
-This requires additional thought and management, but when done correctly can prove to be a highly effective and influential form of marketing.
+Imagine you have chosen to go down the earned content route.
+It is best defined as ‘exposure that you’ve earned through word-of-mouth’ and includes ‘mentions, positive reviews, reposts and recommendations.’
+Perhaps one of the biggest challenges with employing this kind of content is that much of it is user-generated.
+You have less control over content than when it’s created by in-house teams or agencies.
+Admittedly, this requires additional thought and management.
+But when done correctly can prove to be a highly effective and influential form of marketing.

 Here are two ways that user-generated content can work for your marketing strategy: